-Take The Next Step Towards Your New Life
+Take The Next Step Towards Your New Career

-The Office of Admissions’ job is to help start you on your new career journey.
-Because the idea of going to a trade or technical school can seem scary and overwhelming, the admissions team is here to guide you along the way.
+The Office of Admissions’ job is to help start you on your new career path.
+Because the idea of going to a trade or technical school can seem scary, the admissions team is here to guide you.

 This is your story, we’re just here to help you find the happy ending.